Course Start Date

 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled for 2-3 days a week.
-An individual training plan will be provided when you enrol in this course.
+This course is currently scheduled for 2-3 days a week from 8.00am to 4.45pm.
+An individual training plan will be provided when you enrol.
 Your plan will outline the recommended study timetable and detail your units and assessments.

 SMART AND SKILLED FEES

 This course is government-subsidised, meaning you pay a portion of the full course fee to TAFE NSW and the NSW Government will pay the balance.
 However, you must meet certain eligibility criteria for this to apply.